mohan2020/w2hsite/site/content/casestudies/va-osteoarthritis.md

     authorname: 'Neda kHan, MS'
     authorrole: Implementation Lead
 summary: >-
   Randomized crossover trial of different types of intra-articular injections in osteoarthritic patients.
-Way To Health to be used to monitor physical activity and patient-reported outcomes over 3 months after each injection.
+Monitor physical activity and patient-reported outcomes over 3 months after each injection.
 Financial incentives will also be used to promote adherence to the completion of the patient-reported outcomes.
 results:
-  - result: Ongoing Study
+  - result:
 features:
   - feature: Device Integrations
-  - feature: Patient Reported Outcomes
+  - feature: Surveys & 2-way texting
   - feature: Financial Incentives
 spotlight: false
 pubs: